syncfusion-content/maui-docs/MAUI/DataGrid/editing.md

 ## Lost focus behavior

-By default, the current cell value will not be committed when the focus is moving from the datagrid to another control.
-You can set the `SfDataGrid.LostFocusBehavior` property to `LostFocusBehavior.EndEditCurrentCell` if you want to commit the values of the current cell when focus is moved to another control.
+By default, when focus moves from the data grid to another control, the current cell value is not committed.
+To change this behavior and commit the current cell's value when focus moves, set the `SfDataGrid.LostFocusBehavior` property to `EndEditCurrentCell`.

 {% tabs %}
 {% highlight xaml %}
-<syncfusion:SfDataGrid x:Name="dataGrid"
-                       AllowEditing="True"
+<syncfusion:SfDataGrid AllowEditing="True"
                        SelectionMode="Multiple"
                        NavigationMode="Cell"
                        LostFocusBehavior="EndEditCurrentCell"